-The European Coordination of Independent Producers (CEPI) was founded in 1990 to organise and represent the interests of independent film and television producers in Europe.
-The Coordination represents approximately 8000 European independent production companies, which together supply over 16000 hours of new programming each year to broadcasters.
+CEPI, The European Audiovisual Production Association was founded in 1990 to organise and represent the interests of independent film and television producers across Europe.
+The association represents approximately 8000 European independent production companies, which together supply over 16000 hours of new programming each year to broadcasters.
 The majority of production companies represented by CEPI are SMEs.
 Our members create a wide range of diverse film and television content, from standalone documentaries and special event programming to game shows, animation, light entertainment and high-cost drama series.
 CEPI supports the activities of its television and film production companies, helping them to shape and engage with the European policy landscape and promoting the importance of sustainable cultural and economic growth in the European audiovisual sector.

 Vlaamse Radio- en Televisieomroep (VRT)

 The Vlaamse Radio- en Televisieomroep (VRT) is the public broadcaster of the Flemish Community in Belgium.
 Its mission is to reach the largest possible number of viewers and listeners with a diversity of programs that arouse and fulfill their interest.
 To accomplish this, VRT owns 3 TV channels (Eén, Ketnet, Canvas), 5 radio stations (Radio1, Radio2, Klara, Studio Brussel and MNM) and 2 web portals (deredactie.be and sporza.be).
 A public broadcasting company is essential to a democratic society in the 21st century.
 This belief is evident in the VRT mission statement.
 This mission describes: the aims of the VRT (to inspire, inform, educate, entertain), and what it wants to be (top-quality, trustworthy, creative, innovative, and a guarantee of optimal reach and diversity).

 DW – Deutsche Welle